-Typically selected by the residents and/or program directors, this person is the first rung in the ladder of the radiology residency command (also previous discussed in a prior post).
-When there is a basic residency level issue or problem, he/she rises to the occasion.
+Typically selected by the residents and program directors, this person is the first rung in the ladder of the radiology residency command (also previously discussed in a prior post).
+When there is a fundamental residency level issue or problem, he/she rises to the occasion.
 The chief resident is often responsible for scheduling, board reviews, interclass conflict, drinks with peers, performance issues, and noon conferences.
-Anything within the residency program that does not need to go to the attending level is under the purview of the chief resident.
-And, the chief resident is also responsible for communicating faculty related issues to the residents.
+In addition, any residency program issue that does not need to go to the attending is under the purview of the chief resident.
+And, the chief resident is also responsible for communicating faculty-related issues to the residents.

 Radiology Residency Coordinator (2nd Lieutenant)

-This is the person that is pretty much responsible for the day-to-day running of a residency program but is typically is an administrator and not a physician.
-Most residency coordinators make phone calls, transcribe letters of recommendation, report issues to the faculty, send out evaluations, deal with class conflicts, make sure that the learning portfolios are complete, arrange end of the year parties, and more.
-Some play a large role in admissions committee screening.
-And, the coordinator is often a first line resource for the radiology resident when they have issues with colleagues or attendings.
+He or she is responsible for the day-to-day running of a residency program but is typically an administrator and not a physician.
+Most residency coordinators make phone calls, transcribe letters of recommendation, report issues to the faculty, send out evaluations, deal with class conflicts, ensure that the learning portfolios are complete, arrange end-of-the-year parties, and more.
+Some play a significant role in admissions committee screening.
+And, the coordinator is often the first-line resource for radiology residents when they have issues with colleagues or attendings.
 The radiology residency coordinator is an integral part of a radiology residency.
 (I think of this person like the Class Mom/Dad)

 Radiology Faculty (Captain)

 Full-time faculty members are responsible for the direct and indirect supervision of residents.
 The ACGME guidelines require all faculty members to teach.
-In fact, there are certain minimum numbers of faculty members that are required in order to run a residency program.
-Teaching involvement, however, varies widely by each individual faculty member.
-All residents are expected to follow the lead of the faculty when it comes to reading, procedures, and training in any of its forms.
+In addition, there are specific minimum numbers of faculty members that are necessary to run a residency program.
+Teaching involvement, however, varies widely by each faculty member.
+Residency programs expect all residents to follow the faculty lead when it comes to reading, procedures, and training in any of its forms.